 Do you use endorsements or testimonials in your marketing?
 Do they meet the standards of the FTC Act and the Endorsement Guides?
 Find out more by consulting FTC compliance resources.

 Companies are offering consumers an ever-growing assortment of “green" options.
 But whether your environmental claims are about the product or the packaging, you'll need competent and reliable scientific evidence to support what you say.
 Find out more by consulting the FTC's revised Green Guides.
 Have you spotted what you think might be a deceptive claim or practice?
 File a complaint.

 Companies must support their advertising claims with solid proof.
 This is especially true for businesses that market food, over-the-counter drugs, dietary supplements, contact lenses, and other health-related products.

 Do you promote your products as "Made in the USA"?
 Under the law, some products must disclose U.S. content.
 For others, manufacturers and marketers who choose to make claims about the amount of U.S. content must comply with the FTC’s Made in USA policy.
 Is your company up on what's required?

 The Internet connects marketers to customers across the country and around the world.
-If you're thinking about advertising online, remember the rules and guidelines that protect consumers also help businesses by maintaining the credibility of the Internet as a marketing medium.
+If you advertising online, remember the rules and guidelines that protect consumers also help businesses by maintaining the credibility of the Internet as a marketing medium.
 In addition, truth-in-advertising standards apply if you sell computers, software, or other tech-related products or services.
 (Questions about kids' privacy online?
 Read about the Children's Online Privacy Protection Act.)